Reverse Proxy Guide to Refer in 2024

 Step #1 – Begin with Apache configuration

 Once the basics are in place, you must begin the server implementation by accessing the Apache server’s terminal.
-You would require SSH for the job.
-You must enable the proxy module of Apache as well.
+You would require SSH for the job, and you must also enable the proxy module of Apache.

 The required command is: